Example: HTTPS Proxy Action with an HTTP Content Action

 The SNAT action is used only when the content action specifies Use Policy Default.
 In this example, the SNAT action is used when a request does not match the content rule configured in the content action.

 If you did not want to encrypt the traffic between the Firebox and the video server, you could enable TLS/SSL Offloading in the content rule in the content action.
 This reduces CPU load on the Firebox and the web server.
-For more information about TLS/SSL Offloading, see Use an HTTP Content Action for TLS/SSL Offloading.
+For more information about TLS/SSL Offloading, go to Use an HTTP Content Action for TLS/SSL Offloading.

 Related Topics